eclipse/vorto/server/devtool/webeditor/Readme.md

 #### Note

-If you would like to use the default configuration for the web editor, you can directly jump to [Build and Run](#build-and-run).
+If you would like to use the default configuration for the other settings, you can directly jump to [Build and Run](#build-and-run).

 #### Step 3.
 Configure the Vorto Repository URL.